 If you want to learn how to resize images on Mac with ease, then this article is definitely for you.
-Below we’ve compiled a list of 10 apps which you can put to use:
+Below we’ve compiled a list of 10 apps that enable you to accomplish your task quickly and effectively.

 The built-in Preview app can be a good place to start if you want to optimize your images.
-The app is more than a basic default photo viewer and allows you to perform various edits, including resizing multiple images at the same time.
+This native program is not a basic photo viewer.
+On the contrary, it can help you improve your photographs in several ways, including to batch resize them.

 Before starting, make sure that all your pictures are stored in the same folder.
 Next select all of them and open them in the Preview app.
 In the newly-opened window, go to Edit in the menu bar and Select All.
 Now, with all the images selected, go to Tools in the same menu bar and then Adjust Size.
 The app gives you the option to select one of the preset resolutions or to manually type in the preferred size for Width or Height.
-Once you’ve entered the desired measurements, all that’s left to do is to save your files.
+Once you’ve entered the desired values, all that’s left to do is to save your files.

 Besides resizing, the Preview app lets you perform other optimization-related operations, such as converting to another image format, rotating or flipping groups of images.

 BatchPhoto is an easy-to-use app to resize images in bulk on Mac.
 What makes it so easy?
-Well, all you have to do is follow a simple, three-step wizard: add your photos, apply the desired edits and choose your output folder.
+Well, all you have to do is follow a simple, three-step wizard: add your photos, apply the desired edits and select your output format and folder.

 The app allows you to change the size of your photos by entering the desired dimensions for width and height expressed in either pixels or percentages and offers a preview tab so you can see how your shrunken image will look.
 Additionally you can find an advanced resizing filter, that enables you to change the DPI of your images or specify the desired document size in inches.